Zergnomen/repoprox/README.md

 This config file specifies the path `/srv/install/proxy/` as storage for the files downloaded.

+The config file as it stands gives you proxy config for
++ openSUSE 15.2
++ openSUSE Tumbleweed
++ Centos 8
++ Ubuntu 20.04

 ### Systemd

 For having SystemD handling of the proxy copy the `systemd/repoprox@.service`